-Future accounting pronouncements - Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses is effective for the Agency's June 30, 2024 fiscal year.
+New accounting pronouncements - Effective July 1, 2023, the Agency adopted Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses using the modified retrospective approach.
 ASU 2016-13 requires an entity to prospectively record an allowance for credit losses for the current expected credit losses inherent in the asset over its expected life, replacing the incurred loss model that recognized losses only when they became probable and estimable.
-ASU 2016-13 also requires enhanced disclosures regarding an entity's financial instruments information about credit quality.
-The Agency is currently evaluating the impact this pronouncement will have on the consolidated financial statements.
+There was no significant impact to the Agency's consolidated financial statements and no adjustment to beginning net assets as a result of adoption of this ASU.

-Subsequent events have been reviewed through November 14, 2023, the date the financial statements were issued.
-Management concluded that no material subsequent events have occurred since June 30, 2023 that require recognition or disclosure in the consolidated financial statements.
+Subsequent events have been reviewed through November 21, 2024, the date the financial statements were issued.
+Management concluded that no material subsequent events have occurred since June 30, 2024 that require recognition or disclosure in the consolidated financial statements.

-Reclassification - Certain 2022 amounts have been reclassified to conform to the 2023 financial statement presentation.
+Reclassification - Certain 2023 amounts have been reclassified to conform to the 2024 financial statement presentation.